 In our digital world, your congregation’s online presence is your window to the world.
 With 69 percent of the U.S. public and an even higher percentage in Canada using social media (and with individuals increasingly relying on online searches to help them make decisions), your congregation’s digital profile is key to introducing new people to your institution and to engaging existing members.

-As you plan your communications for the coming year, make sure you take advantage of these resources that are available to your URJ member congregation.
+As you plan your congregation's communications, make sure you take advantage of these resources that are available to you as a URJ member.

 Join nearly 300 congregations that develop and maintain a professional website for free, as a benefit of URJ membership.
 With RJ Web Builder, your congregation can create a unique, exciting, and engaging online presence – all designed for back-end users who have little or no technical knowledge.

 Each website allows for significant customization and includes content tailored for Reform congregations.
 The platform offers simple management, modern designs, and made-to-order features such as donation and registration forms, an events calendar, a podcasting solution, and a members-only section.

 Instead of relying on a web designer who will someday retire or a congregational volunteer who might move away, this DIY system is maintained, hosted, and updated by URJ staff, providing consistency for your congregation and filling in where local resources aren’t available.

 2. Shareable content for your website and social media pages

 If your website is hosted through RJ Web Builder, it will automatically feature free pre-loaded content about Reform Jewish life from ReformJudaism.org’s blog, created by the URJ – and even if your website is self-hosted, you can tap into the great content on ReformJudaism.org, highlighting Jewish holidays, Jewish life, Jewish practice, and more for you to share.